Rangers vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 93 hits with 25 doubles, 17 home runs, 48 walks and 63 RBI.
-He's also stolen six bases.
+- Carlos Santana has put up 95 hits with 26 doubles, 18 home runs and 49 walks.
+He has driven in 65 runs with six stolen bases.

 Santana Recent Games